 As a result of this highly successful project, Virgin Media awarded Nebulas Solutions a further project to replace a Cisco firewall estate inherited as part of the acquisition of Virgin Mobile with Check Point.
 The project will also involve Tufin’s SecureTrack for complete analysis of the complex inherited rule bases.
-This will allow Virgin Media to quickly and easily migrate optimized rule bases without the misconfiguartions and security holes.
+This will allow Virgin Media to quickly and easily migrate optimized rule bases without the misconfigurations and security holes.
 In addition, this project marks a profound change in the relationship between Virgin Media and Nebulas.
 “We’ve worked with Nebulas Solutions for a long time, but we’ve never really utilized the full professional services package that they offer.
 This time we’re doing just that.”
 What continues to impress Virgin Media about Nebulas is their agility and security expertise.
 “When I need a resource I need it now – not in a month” states Colin, Nebulas Solutions are flexible enough to be able to respond straight away and” with well thought out, strategic explanations or suggestions.
 I’m confident that this project will be very successful.”